Sabeel Ecumenical Liberation Theology Center

 - Issued a December 2013 “Christmas Message” focusing on the issue of the Israeli Beouin in the Negev, Ateek made a triumphalist declaration that “God’s love for all people was expressed in and through the coming of Jesus Christ… In Christ, the evil of discrimination and bigotry is obliterated.”
 He then contrasts this with Judaism: “The appalling irony is that what the Jewish people longed for over the centuries when they were weak, they are unwilling to give to others now that they have become strong.”
 (A number of highly politicized NGOs have sought to exploit the issue of the Bedouin in the Negev in an effort to demonize and delegitimize Israel in the international arena.)

-- Hosting a March 2014 conference in California.
-Topics include: “The South African anti-apartheid movement and the Palestinian struggle”; “Strategies for boycott and divestment campaign”; and “Palestine and the legacy of Martin Luther King, Jr.” Conference speakers will include Omar Barghouti, co-founder of Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI), who is active in promoting BDS and compares Israeli efforts to contain terrorism to the antisemitic polices of Nazi Germany.
+- Hosted a March 2014 conference in California.
+Topics included: “The South African anti-apartheid movement and the Palestinian struggle”; “Strategies for boycott and divestment campaign”; and “Palestine and the legacy of Martin Luther King, Jr.” Conference speakers will include Omar Barghouti, co-founder of Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI), who is active in promoting BDS and compares Israeli efforts to contain terrorism to the antisemitic polices of Nazi Germany.